okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/pwd-optional-change-email/main/react/integrationsteps.md

 ### 2. The user starts the change primary email flow

-Next, the user starts the change primary email flow.
-Provide a way in your app for the user to start editing their email.
-In the following example, an **Edit** link is added next to their current primary email address.
+The user starts the change primary email flow by clicking an **Edit** link next to the primary email address field.
+Add an **Edit** link that gives the user an entry point to change their email.

 <div class="half border">